yohanesnuwara/PetroRAG/README.md

 This is a free of charge alternative than OpenAI.
 The only limitation of using ColPali-Qwen2 is that **it requires a very powerful GPU** up to Ampere (GPU A100).
 You may need Colab Pro to run this.

+### Notebooks:
+* [ColPali](https://github.com/yohanesnuwara/PetroRAG/blob/main/notebooks/colpali.ipynb) Using the pretrained ColPali to generate relevant pages from a collection of reports based on user query
+* [Generate Norwegian dataset for fine tuning](https://github.com/yohanesnuwara/PetroRAG/blob/main/notebooks/Generate_Finetuning_Dataset_ColPali_Norwegian.ipynb) Synthetic dataset for fine tuning pushed to HuggingFace space based on a Norwegian handbook of oil and gas

 ## Open for contribution/collaboration

 There are several challenges that I want to address: